HEADLESS

 Flying solo

-if you are always following the flock, how will you ever gauge which direction you truly want to travel in?
-A personal essay about overcoming anxiety.
+If you are always following the flock, how will you ever gauge which direction you truly want to travel in?
+A personal essay piece about overcoming anxiety.

 -

-This prison-based drama employs queer thinking as it subverts stereotypes, unpicks masculinity and rethinks film-making.
+This prison-based drama employs queer thinking as it subverts stereotypes, unpicks masculinity and reconfigures film-making.

 -